EOSIO/eosio-explorer/packages/api-eosio-compiler/README.md

 ### Development Quick Start

 Running `./quick_start.sh` will bundle both the first time setup step and the Docker spinup at once.
-It will mount `contracts/notechain/` directory into the Docker container, compile `notechain.cpp` and then copy the resulting `.wasm` and `.abi` files into `compiled_contracts/notechain/`
+The `./quick_start.sh` script is **hard coded** to compile the **eosio.token** smart contract which inside the root of the directory `./contracts`.
+This is just for you to test the flow of compiling and copying the WASM and ABI files from container to host terminal.

 ### First Time Setup